 This is one of our most exciting trips of the year as we’re spicing up our annual North Korean Grand National Day tour!
-We’ll not only be heading into Pyongyang for the massive national day celebrations marking North Korea’s Independence Day, we’ll then be making our way well off the beaten track by jumping aboard an Air Koryo domestic flight to the far north east of Korea to the third largest city, Chongjin.
-We’ll explore the largely rural province of North Hamgyong and spend two evenings with a Korean home stay family near the spectacular Chilbo mountain region.
+We’ll not only be heading into Pyongyang for the massive national day celebrations marking North Korea’s Independence, we’ll then take you well off the beaten track by boarding an Air Koryo domestic flight to the far north east of the DPRK to the third largest city, Chongjin.
+You’ll explore the largely rural province of North Hamgyong and spend two evenings with a North Korean homestay family within the spectacular Chilbo mountain range.

-During our tour in Pyongyang, we’ll be visiting the must-see sights such as Kim Il Sung Square, exploring the deep mysterious Pyongyang Metro, visiting the Mausoleum where Kim Il Sung and Kim Jong Il lay in state, the Korean War Museum, head down to the DMZ and explore two cities south of Pyongyang.
+During your stay in Pyongyang, you’ll be catching all the must see sights of the capital such as Kim Il Sung Square, exploring the deep mysterious Pyongyang Metro, visiting the Mausoleum where Kim Il Sung and Kim Jong Il lay in state, the Korean War Museum, the Juche Tower, Mangyongdae Schoolchildren’s Palace and much more.